Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/recreating-my-portfolio-website-in-astro.md

 </style>
 ```

 Don't worry.
-We are importing a lot of components in here.
+We are importing a lot of components here.
 We'll make those in a bit.

 I just want to highlight some things here.
 Remember how I said we could easily split things out into components?
 Well, here they are.
 Every section has its own component, so the code keeps readable for us.

 Another cool thing is that Astro allows us to use inline styling, and even in the form of scss.

 We also include a component called the `MainHead` component in the head of our structure.
-Let's see how that component looks like.
+Let's see what that component looks like.

 ```jsx
 ---